• Skip to primary navigation

 • 125 grams icing sugar

-• 30 mL milk or orange juice or lemon juice
+• 30 mL orange juice or lemon juice or milk

 Instructions

-• Prepare the bundt pan by buttering the inside lightly with softened butter.
+• Prepare a 10-cup (2.4 L) bundt pan by buttering the inside lightly with softened butter.
 Make sure the pan is evenly coated and that the butter has reached all the nooks and crannies.
 Dust the inside with flour, tapping out the excess.
 Set the pan aside for later.

 • In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
 Set aside.